materialsvirtuallab/m3gnet/README.md

 # Matterverse.ai

-As an example of the power of M3GNet, we have created a database of yet-to-be-sythesized materials called [matterverse.ai](https://matterverse.ai).
-Currently, matterverse.ai has 31 million strucvtures, of which more than 1 million are predicted to be potentially stable.
+As an example of the power of M3GNet for materials discovery, we have created a database of yet-to-be-sythesized materials called [matterverse.ai](https://matterverse.ai).
+At the time of writing, matterverse.ai has 31 million structures, of which more than 1 million are predicted to be potentially stable.
+The initial candidate list was generated via combinatorial isovalent ionic substitutions based on the common oxidation states of non-noble-gas elements on 5,283 binary, ternary and quaternary structural prototypes in the 2019 version of the ICSD database.

 # Datasets